Local Housing Statistics

 Supporting information

-The Local Housing Statistics dashboard uses territorial authorities as the geographic unit to categorize the other data featured.
+The Local Housing Statistics dashboard uses territorial authorities as the geographic unit to categorise the other data featured.
 These TAs function as the ‘local’ part of the Local Housing Statistics dashboard.
-Territorial authorities have been used as they provide a common way to present a geographical view of the many different data sources utilized for this dashboard.
+Territorial authorities have been used as they provide a common way to present a geographical view of the many different data sources utilised for this dashboard.

 For more information on territorial authorities visit the Stats NZ website(external link)